Nokia Oyj (NOK) Q2 2017 Results - Earnings Call Transcript

 Sandeep Deshpande - JPMorgan Securities Plc

 Yeah, hi.
-My question's a two-part, quickly Rajeev, on the 5G market, you've talked about North America, China possibly for the first time, and Japan; but you did not mention Korea.
+My question's two-parts.
+Quickly, Rajeev, on the 5G market, you've talked about North America, China possibly for the first time, and Japan; but you did not mention Korea.
 What is happening in terms of potentially rollout of 5G networks in that country?

-Secondly, regarding your growth in the second pillar markets where you've highlighted some of the wins, can you talk a little bit about FirstNet, and what your contribution there is going to be, and when that will start?
+Secondly, regarding your growth in the second pillar markets where you've highlighted some of the wins, can you talk a little bit about FirstNet and what your contribution there is going to be, and when that will start?
 Thank you.

 Rajeev Suri - Nokia Oyj

 Thanks, Sandeep.
-So on the 5G market, yes, Korea will go with sort of pre-commercial pilots, but really, I'd categorize them and showcase instead of little bit more than demonstrations in 2018.
+So on the 5G market, yes, Korea will go with sort of pre-commercial pilots, but really, I'd categorize them in showcase instead of – little bit more than demonstrations in 2018.

-And then, I think, the first time I'm talking about this is really because, there is the willingness in the market now to drive 5G faster.
+And then, I think the first time I'm talking about this is really because, there is the willingness in the market now to drive 5G faster.
 Standardization is moving a little bit faster as well.
-And then, also the fact that the ecosystem, and when I'm talking ecosystem, I mean, chipsets, devices, potentially could be brought forward as well by several months.
+And then, also the fact that the ecosystem, and when I'm talking ecosystem, I mean chipsets, devices, potentially could be brought forward as well by several months.
 All of this means that the commercial deployments could be brought forward.

-So therefore, I think, there is clearly going to be a macro for coverage.
-And then there is going to be capacity with small cells, and so on.
+So therefore, I think there is clearly going to be a macro for coverage.
+And then there is going to be capacity with small cells and so on.
 So it is not just a small cell ultra-dense technology, it's everything.
 And of course this will drive investments in other parts of the network, like transport, optical and so on.

 So on Korea, I think it will be in the mix too.
-So clearly, it will be Japan, China and U.S., but Korea could be, but don't count on 2018 being the big one, it will be a bit later.
+So clearly, it will be Japan, China, and U.S., but Korea could be, but don't count on 2018 being the big one, it will be a bit later.
 So 2019 could be mass commercial rollouts in these markets, but potentially also parts of Europe.

-Your second question public sector, so overall in verticals our order intake, it's strong.
-On public sector specifically, I would say that, when it comes to FirstNet, in terms of meaningful investments and spend there, I think, it's more 2018 than 2017.
+Your second, question public sector, so overall in verticals our order intake is strong.
+On public sector specifically, I would say that, when it comes to FirstNet, in terms of meaningful investments and spend there, I think it's more 2018 than 2017.

 Matt Shimao - Nokia Oyj